r-grun/stereo-recreation-from-anaglyphs/README.md

-# Recreation of stereo images from 3D-Anaglyphs using Deep Learning
+# ReStereo: Recreation of stereo Images from 3D-Anaglyphs using Deep Learning

-This repository follows the idea to recreate stereo images from 3D-Anaglyphs using Deep Learning.
-The main goal is to create a model that can re-generate stereo images from 3D-Anaglyphs.
+This repository follows contains code to solve the problem of recreating stereo images from 3D-Anaglyphs using Deep Learning.
+The goal is to create a model that can re-generate stereo images from 3D-Anaglyphs.

 > The presented system is called ReStereo.
-It is able to recreate stereo images from 3D-Anaglyphs using Deep Learning.
+It is able to recreate stereo images from an input 3D-anaglyph image.
 ```
                                       _.....__
                              (.--...._`'--._